Warning to Candidates

 - You must attend all examinations to which you are allocated on your personal timetable.
 Misreading the timetable will NOT be accepted as a satisfactory explanation for your absence.

-- You WILL be invoiced if you fail to attend an examination that has been paid for by SCHOOL.
+- You MAY be invoiced if you fail to attend an examination that has been paid for by SCHOOL.

 - If you are absent from an examination due to illness, please notify School as early as possible by telephone on 0161 865 2293.
 This number has an answer phone for out-of-hours messages.
 We shall advise you if a formal medical certificate will be required but it is always best to obtain one.

 All arrangements with regards to extra time, readers, rest breaks and the use of a laptop, etc., have been applied for in co-operation with the SEN department.
 These concessions must be the student’s ‘Normal Way of Working’ in class and progress tests etc.

 Access To Scripts (ATS):